 But when he looked up, I couldn't help but softly gasp.
 His eyes….they looked so different.
 The last time I had seen him, he was so carefree, as a kid should be.
 What I was seeing now…there was so much pain in his eyes.
 They almost looked haunted, like he had seen something really scary.
 I took a step back and saw he had some fading cuts on his arms and legs, and a new scar on his cheek.

 "Fairy Boy, you look…different.
 What happened to you?"

-Again, that haunted look entered his eyes.
-"A lot of things happened Malon".
+Again, that haunted look entered his eyes and he whispered, "A lot of things happened Malon".

 "What kinds of things?"
 I replied, a concerned look on my face.

 Link sighed, shaking his head.
-"It doesn't matter.
+"It doesn't matter, as it's too dangerous to tell you.
 I'm just here to get some of your milk.
-I've been a little…um, tired lately, and I could really use something to make me feel a little better".
+I've been a little tired lately, and I could really use something to make me feel a little better".

 "Oh…you just came here for milk," I said, suddenly feeling sad.
 I guess he didn't come to see me because he missed me.

 Link looked flustered.
 "I mean, not just the milk, I wanted to see you and your dad too.
-I've missed you since I've been gone, and the ranch is a place where I feel safe".
+I've missed you since I've been gone, and the ranch is a place where I feel safe and happy".